Sometimes, blogging can feel like a complicated task.

 Want your readers to remember your words, too?

 Zoom in to paint a vivid picture.
 Let readers experience your words.
 Let them feel the butterflies in their stomach.

 The zoom-in-zoom-out technique for vivid explanations

 Of course, good food is more than a multi-sensory experience.

 Good food is nutritious, giving us energy, allowing us to think clearly, to run, to swim, to dance, to work, to play, to live.

 And your task, as blogger, is to reinvigorate your readers.

 So, think about what might stop them from implementing your valuable tips.
-And in your final paragraph, take away these objections to jump-start action.
+And in your closing paragraph, take away these objections to jump-start action.